Ravalesh/aws-bootcamp-cruddur-2023/journal/week1.md

 ```

+The above script is commited in the deploy.sh file of the root directory

 I was successfully able to run both the backend and front end containers and both containers were able to communicate with each other.

 ![TASK1 1](../_docs/assets/week1/TASK1-01.JPG)